th7mo/th7mo.com/networkmanager.md

 NetworkManager is a program for connecting to internet.
 It is only needed for wireless connnections.
-For an ethernet connection dhcpcd is enough.
+For an ethernet connection dhcpcd is sufficient.

 ## Installation